 - Fire Extinguishing Media: Use any means suitable for extinguishing surrounding fire.

-- Special Information: In the event of a fire, wear full protective clothing and NIOSH-approved self-contained breathing apparatus with full face piece operated in the pressure demand or other positive pressure mode.
+- Special Information: In the event of a fire, wear full protective clothing and NIOSH-approved self-contained breathing apparatus with a full face piece operated in the pressure demand or other positive pressure mode.

 Accidental Release Measure

-Ventilate area of leak or spill.
+Ventilate the area of leak or spill.
 Wear appropriate personal protective equipment as specified in Section 8.
 Spills: Sweep up and containerize for reclamation or disposal.
 Vacuuming or wet sweeping may be used to avoid dust dispersal.

 Handling and Storage

-Keep in a tightly closed container, stored in a cool, dry, ventilated area.
+Keep in a tightly closed container, and stored in a cool, dry, ventilated area.
 Protect against physical damage.
 Containers of this material may be hazardous when empty since they retain product residues (dust, solids); observe all warnings and precautions listed for the product.

 Exposure Controls and Personal Protection